hrudayanandkaira/Assignment/README.md

 Github action is used for cicd of the terraform
 -  for state locking dynamo db is used
 -  tf state file is saved in s3 bucket
+-  all the resources are provision through the terraform
+-  iam provised with least access

 ```bash
 $ terraform fmt